zsteinkamp/zsteinkamp.github.io/_posts/2019-08-24-systems-of-working-the-role-of-leadership.markdown

 * Requires a mature, capable team (most are!)

 In my experience, this servant-led model yields the happiest, most productive teams that fit in with normal work culture.

+What team do you want to lead?
+What kind of leader do you want to be?